-Term Definition Denial of service An attack that results in preventing authorised access and availability of organisational information/services/resources.
-External data hosting infrastructure provider In the context of this document, an external data hosting infrastructure provider refers to organisations that provide technology infrastructure such as hosting services, hardware or applications, to CQR cenres of excellence and standalone clinical quality registries through a third party service provider arrangement.
-Encryption Data is electronically 'scrambled' so that it cannot be read unless the information is decrypted.
+Term Definition Encryption Data are electronically "scrambled" so that it cannot be read unless the information is decrypted.
 [RACGP1] Firewall Device(s) designed to prevent unauthorised transmission to or from a private network based upon a set of rules.
-Used to protect networks from unauthorised access while permitting legitimate communications to pass through Health information system Repository of information regarding the health of a subject of care in computer-processable form, stored and transmitted securely, and accessible by multiple authorised users.
-[AS27799] Healthcare Any type of service provided by professionals or paraprofessionals with an impact on health status.
-[AS27799] Healthcare organisation Generic term used to describe many types of organisations that provide healthcare services.[AS27799) Information security Preservation of confidentiality, integrity and availability of information.
+Used to protect networks from unauthorised access while permitting legitimate communications to pass through Health information system Repository of information regarding the health of a subject of care in computer-process-able form, stored and transmitted securely, and accessible by multiple authorised users.
+AS ISO 27799-2011 Healthcare Any type of service provided by professionals or paraprofessionals with an impact on health status.
+AS ISO 27799-2011 Healthcare organisation Generic term used to describe many types of organisations that provide healthcare services.
+AS ISO 27799-2011 Information security Preservation of confidentiality, integrity, and availability of information.
 Integrity Refers to the property that data has when it has not been altered or destroyed, or a system has when it can perform its intended function in an unimpaired manner, free from deliberate or accidental unauthorised manipulation of the system.
-[NESAF; AS27799] NEHTA National eHealth Transition Authority.
+AS ISO 27799-2011 NEHTA National eHealth Transition Authority.
 NESAF National E-Health Security and Access Guideline.

-Term Definition Malicious code Programs such as viruses and worms designed to exploit weaknesses in computer software and replicate and/or attach themselves to other software programs on a computer or a network.
+Malicious code Programs such as viruses and worms designed to exploit weaknesses in computer software and replicate and/or attach themselves to other software programs on a computer or a network.
 Personal health information Information about an identifiable person which relates to the physical or mental health of the individual or to provision of health services to the individual.
-[AS27799] Register The file of data concerning all cases of a particular disease or other health-relevant condition in a defined population such that the cases can be related to a population base.
+AS ISO 27799-2011 Register The file of data concerning all cases of a particular disease or other health-relevant condition in a defined population such that the cases can be related to a population base.
 With this information, incidence rates can be calculated.
-If the cases are followed up, information on remission, exacerbation, prevalence and survival can also be obtained.
-Registration The system of ongoing registration for individuals entered into a register.
-For the purpose of this document, the functions performed by a CQR are defined in Figure 8 in Appendix A and include data custodianship, provider enrolment, data collection, data quality management and data analysis and outcome reporting.
+If the cases are followed up, information on remission, exacerbation, prevalence, and survival can also be obtained.

+Term Definition Registration The system of ongoing registration for individuals entered into a register.
+For the purpose of this document, the functions performed by a CQR are defined in Error!
+Reference source not found. in Error!
+Reference source not found. and include data custodianship, provider enrolment, data collection, data quality management and data analysis and outcome reporting.
 Risk The probability that a given threat will exploit a given vulnerability.
-[HB174] Risk assessment The process of identifying risks to a business and determining the probability of occurrence, the resulting impact, and identifying actions that would treat the risk.
+[HB174-2003] Risk assessment The process of identifying risks to a business and determining the probability of occurrence, the resulting impact, and identifying actions that would treat the risk.
 Threat An action or event that may result in a detrimental outcome to a system or information asset.
-[HB174] Vulnerability A weakness that can be exploited that may cause damage to a system or information assets.[HB174]
+[HB 174-2003] Vulnerability A weakness that can be exploited that may cause damage to a system or information assets.
+[HB 174-2003]